Sydney Leroux: Angel City FC, 2022–present

 On June 29, 2022, Angel City FC acquired Leroux in exchange for $75,000 in allocation money and Angel City's natural first-round pick in the 2024 NWSL Draft.
 She made only three appearances during the club's inaugural season due to surgery on a lingering ankle injury.
 The club finished their first season in eighth place with a record.

 During the 2023 season, Leroux scored her first goal for Angel City after returning from surgery and recovery in a 2–1 loss against the Chicago Red Stars.
 She notched a bicycle kick goal and assist in a 5–1 rout against Portland Thorns FC on October 15.
 Angel City finished in fifth place during the regular season and advanced to the playoffs for the first time where they were eliminated by OL Reign in the quarter final match.

 On May 3, 2024, during an away match against the Utah Royals which ended as a 2–1 victory, Leroux scored her second goal of the 2024 season which was her 43rd career goal in the NWSL, tying her for 10th in the NWSL's all-time top scorers with Carli Lloyd.
 On May 18, 2024, in an away match against Washington Spirit which ended as 2–4 defeat, Leroux scored her third goal of the season, her 44th in the NWSL overall, surpassing Lloyd and solidifying her spot in the top 10 all-time scorers.
 The goal also tied her with Alyssa Thompson as Angel City's third all-time goal scorers.
 In the home game against Racing Louisville on June 19, 2024, Leroux scored in the 85th minute, scoring the winning goal to secure a 3–2 win for her team.
 Leroux made her 150th NWSL regular season appearance on June 30, 2024, in a home match against her former club Orlando Pride.
 Leroux scored the 100th goal in Angel City's club history on October 20, 2024, an equalizer to secure a 1–1 draw in the final home match of the season against Utah Royals.
-On October 29, 2024, Angel City announced that they had signed a new contact with Leroux, keeping her at the club until 2027.
+On October 29, 2024, Angel City announced that they had signed a new contract with Leroux, keeping her at the club until 2027.
 Leroux described this as her "last go" and that she would end her career with Angel City.

+In 2025, Leroux announced the day before Angel City's first game that she would "step away from soccer for my mental health", also saying she would return at some point.
+She did not play that season but as of 2026 remains on Angel City's roster.

+On August 16, 2026, more than 600 days after her last appearance with Angel City, Leroux resumed her professional career when she came on in the 92nd minute of the match against Washington Spirit.